 A brief explanation of some of these charges will follow based on frequently asked questions.

-Administration Fee – This is the fee assessed to each customer on each monthly statement for the cost to provide for the fixed expenses of the agency, known in the business world as overhead costs, and encompasses any day-to-day expenses that we face regardless of the amount billed for water and/or sewer operational expenses.
+Base Charge and Administration Fee – This is the fee assessed to each customer on each monthly statement for the cost to provide for the fixed expenses of the agency, known in the business world as overhead costs, and encompasses any day-to-day expenses that we face regardless of the amount billed for water and/or sewer operational expenses.
 The administration fee is broken down into both a water and sewer component as the rates are calculated based on a total number of customers that have water but not sewer service, sewer but not water service, or both water and sewer service.
 Effective 7/1/18, each customer now pays a base charge that includes the cost of the first 1,000 gallons of service provided in an effort to stabilize revenue.

 For more information or to request an item to be added to this page, please contact us: